Coupling Scenario-Based Grid Simulations with State Estimation: Measurement Requirements for Low-Voltage Networks under the German Energy Transition Pathway: Impacts of the Energy Transition on Load Limits in Low-Voltage Grids

-For public charging points, in addition to standard weekday and weekend profiles, outliers observed in the raw data were explicitly modeled.
-The modeling utilizes load profiles representing the 70th to 85th percentiles to reflect a robust average demand.
+For public charging stations, in addition to standard weekday and weekend profiles, outliers observed in the raw data were explicitly modeled.
+The modeling utilizes load profiles representing the 70th to 85th percentiles to approximate typical demand conditions.
 To capture potential peak-load events, a specific high-power profile based on maximum observed utilization was integrated for individual charging units across all scenarios.
 Distinct load profiles for rural and urban areas were available \cite{en16062619}.
 For private charging infrastructure, the underlying load profile assumed a daily plug-in factor of 70\% with a charging demand of 3.68 kW (16 A, 230 V).
 Based on empirical measurements, this implies that only 70\% of all \acp{EV} are charged on a given day \cite{privatelastprofile}.
 For household demand, the newly updated H25 standard load profile was used.
 This profile reflects modern consumption patterns by incorporating structural shifts in energy use over the past 25 years to provide a more precise baseline for current residual demand.
 To adjust the reference single-family household profile to seasonal variation, a dynamization function was applied \cite{haushaltslastprofil}.
-The original normalization to an annual consumption of 1,000,000 kWh was rescaled to a baseline of 3,500 kWh per household using a linear adjustment.
-This value represents the upper range of average annual electricity consumption for German households, ensuring a robust estimation of residential demand \cite{EnergyConsumptionHousehold}.
+The original normalization to an annual consumption of 1,000,000 kWh was rescaled to a baseline of approximately 3,500 kWh per household using a linear adjustment.
+This value is above the average annual electricity consumption for German households, for a conservative estimate of residential demand \cite{EnergyConsumptionHousehold}.
 The authors in \cite{WohnungenimMFH} report that a multi-family building in Germany comprises, on average, 6.76 apartments.
 This value was rounded down to 6, and the single-family household load profile was scaled by this factor to approximate a multi-family building load profile.